 Summary: Fruits and vegetables emerged as the healthiest foods to eat in a massive research study.
-The study found a reduced risk of heart disease, cancer, and stroke and premature death in people who consume extra servings of fruits and vegetables.
+The study found a reduced risk of heart disease, cancer, and stroke and premature death in people who consume 10 daily servings of these plant foods as part of a healthy diet plan.
 [This article first appeared on the LongevityFacts.com website.
 Author: Brady Hartman.]

 Five daily servings of fruits and veggies are good for you, but ten is much better and one of the keys to living a longer life, reducing your risk of death by nearly a third, according to the authors of a landmark study published in the February 2017 International Journal of Epidemiology.

 Research Study of Over Two Million People

 In performing the study, the largest of its kind, the authors from the Imperial College of London (ICL) analyzed the dietary habits of a total of 2.1 million people worldwide, combining the data from 95 separate research studies.

 There’s hope for those who want to live a longer life, yet struggle to eat three servings a day.
 The study showed that small health benefits accrue to those eating little over one serving a day, with benefits ramping up to 10 a day.
 Eating only two and a half daily servings was associated with a 15% reduction in the risk of premature death, as well as warding off stroke, heart disease, and cancer.

 In the press release accompanying the report, lead study author, Dr. Dagfinn Aune, from the ICL School of Public Health, and lead author of the study explained: